Welcome to All

 How BIPOC communities are impacted by domestic violence

 At the Jeanne Geiger Crisis Center, our mission is to empower individuals and engage communities to end domestic violence.
-To do that, we must be stronger allies to Black, Indigenous, and people of color.
+To do that, we must prioritize empowering those of us who are Black, Indigenous, and people of color.
 Black women and women of color are disproportionately impacted by domestic violence.
 More than 40% of Black women will experience domestic violence in their lifetime; and tragically, Black women are almost 3x more likely to die at the hands of a current or ex-partner than members of other racial backgrounds.
-We are committed to fully understanding the barriers that exist for BIPOC survivors so that we can work to remove them.
+We are committed to fully understanding the historical barriers that exist for BIPOC survivors so that we can work to remove them.

-How LGBQ/T communities are impacted by intimate partner violence
+How LGBTQ+ communities are impacted by intimate partner violence

 The Jeanne Geiger Crisis Center is committed to social and racial justice and to creating a diverse, inclusive, and equitable society.
-We cannot do our work without focusing on oppression and all the ways it shows up in people’s lives: sexism, racism, bias, homophobia and white supremacy to name a few.
-As anti-violence advocates, we won’t look the other way.
+We cannot do our work without focusing on oppression and all the ways it shows up in our lives: sexism, racism, bias, homophobia and white supremacy to name a few.
+As anti-violence advocates, this needs to be at the forefront.
 We cannot truly do our work effectively unless we can dismantle the systemic and structural barriers that have allowed these horrors to persist.

-Our work continues as we strive to be better allies to BIPOC and LGBQ/T communities, provide more informed and inclusive services to all survivors, act as an anti-racist agency, and work to gather more diverse voices around each table where we have the privilege to sit.
-We are committed to supporting BIPOC and LGBQ/T teens and providing education on healthy relationships, identifying dating abuse, and standing up to peers engaging in abusive behaviors.
+Our work continues as we strive to elevate and learn from BIPOC and LGBTQ+ communities, provide more informed and inclusive services to all survivors, act as an anti-racist agency, and work to gather more diverse voices around each table where we have the privilege to sit.
+We are committed to supporting BIPOC and LGBTQ+ teens and providing education on healthy relationships, identifying dating abuse, and standing up to peers engaging in abusive behaviors.

 We understand that an intention to be anti-racist and equity-centered does not have a finish line.
-We are growing, changing, making mistakes, and doing our best to listen.
+We are growing, changing, and doing our best to listen.
 Through this process, we will extend our learning organization-wide, build more transparency, and make ongoing improvements to organizational culture and operations.
-We invite you to join us: on this journey to center racial and gender equity and inclusion, and in our mission to empower individuals and engage communities to end domestic violence.
+We invite you to join us on this journey to elevate racial and gender equity and inclusion, and in our mission to empower individuals and engage communities to end domestic violence.